-http://dev.mysql.com/downloads/connector/
+http://dev.mysgl.com/downloads/connector/

-The latest version of the MySQL ODBC driver at the time this compendium was written is 5.1.5.
-After installing the driver (mysql-connector-odbc-5.1.5-win32.msi) you will be able to create an ODBC alias for your MySQL database.
+The latest version of the MySQL ODBC driver at the time this compendium was written is 5.1.8.
+After installing the driver (mysql-connector-odbc-5.1.8-win32.msi or mysql-connector-odbc-5.1.8-winx64.msi for 64-bit systems) you will be able to create an ODBC alias for your MySQL database.
 You can read more about this process in the compendium entitled "Introduction to MS Access" found at: